Boston-Software-Crafters/website/lightning.md

 title: Lightning Talks
 ---

-Lightning talks are 5-10 minutes long, on any topic of interest to other Software Crafters people.
+Lightning talks are up to 5-10 minutes long, on any topic of interest to the Software Crafting community.
 It doesn't have to be about something that you wrote, it can be something that you learned, or a technique you think other people will be interested in.

 * You know that thing at work that everyone comes to you for help with? **Talk about that!**